Arthur M. Dollison: Biography

+Personal life

 He was married for over 50 years to Evelyn E. O'Brien.
 They had three children, Corinne Dollison Edwards, Philip Francis Dollison and Jolene Babyak.

 Ms Babyak has written several books about Alcatraz, including, Eyewitness on Alcatraz, Birdman: the Many Faces of Robert Stroud, Breaking the Rock: The Great Escape from Alcatraz, and Alcatraz Most Wanted, under a pen name, Cory Kincade.
 Although some of her source material included her father's papers, her books are also informed by interviews and prison documents.